saltycoder417/pwn.college-srikar/Digesting_Documentation.md

 ## What I learned

 I learned about the man command.
 It will display (if available) the manual of the command you pass as an argument.
-For example: man cd.
+For example: man challenge.
 Manpages are stored in a centralized database and that database lives in the /usr/share/man directory, but we dont need to interact with it directly, we can just use the man command.

 ## References